 All students in the Associate of Arts in English take the Open Concentration, which affords them the opportunity to choose classes from a range of literature and writing courses.
+The online offerings are limited initially but will continue to grow as faculty develop classes for that medium.

 Modality.
-Johnson University offers the Associate of Arts in English face-to-face at its Tennessee campus.
+Johnson University offers the Associate of Arts in English face-to-face at its Tennessee campus and online.